igorkry/tnt4j-streams/README.md

 ```

 Stream configuration states that `FileStream` referencing `MQErrLogParser` shall be used.
 Stream reads IBM MQ error log entries from
-`./tnt4j-streams-core/samples/ibm-mq-err-log/AMQERR01.LOG` file contents an passes it to parser.
+`./tnt4j-streams-core/samples/ibm-mq-err-log/AMQERR01.LOG` file contents and passes it to parser.

 `HaltIfNoParser` property indicates that stream should skip unparseable entries.